rkalkani/gridsome-plugin-robots/README.md

 ## Install

-`yarn add gridsome-plugin-robots-txt`
+`yarn add gridsome-plugin-robots`

 or

-`npm install --save gridsome-plugin-robots-txt`
+`npm install --save gridsome-plugin-robots`

 ## How To Use